This is a story about two people.

 Before you read any further, think of three words you would use to describe Africa.

-The inspiration for this project was an NPR audio story featuring University of Mississippi Meek School of Journalism and New Media student Terrence Johnson.
+The inspiration for this project was an NPR audio story featuring University of Mississippi School of Journalism and New Media student Terrence Johnson.
 The piece is called A Student’s Perspective on Mississippi: Beautiful, Engulfing and Sometimes Enraging.

 It was also inspired by a TED Talk video featuring novelist Chimamanda Adichie called The Danger of a Single Story.